Non-QM Loans Explained: What Investors Need to Know

 Types of Non-QM Loans

-Bank Statement Loans
+Bank Statement Mortgage

 If you are self-employed or run business income through an LLC, your tax returns probably do not reflect your actual earning power.
-Bank statement loans use 12 to 24 months of bank statements to verify income, which works well for investors who write off significant expenses.
+Bank statement mortgage use 12 to 24 months of bank statements to verify income, which works well for investors who write off significant expenses.

-Hard Money and Bridge Loans
+Hard Money and Bridge Mortgage

 These short-term options are typically used for fix-and-flip or value-add deals.
-Hard money loans close in days rather than weeks and are secured by the property itself.
+Hard money mortgage close in days rather than weeks and are secured by the property itself.
 Higher rates come with the territory, but the speed makes them essential for certain strategies.

-Who Benefits Most from Non-QM Loans?
+Who Benefits Most from Real Estate Property Non-QM Loans?

 Non-QM lending fits a specific set of borrowers particularly well.
 You might be a strong candidate if you match one or more of these profiles: